NicoloCavalli95horses/KMS-web-testing/content/00 Antilibrary/KNN (K-Nearest Neighbors).md

 ---
 ## Definition

-K-nearest neighbors (KNN) algorithm is used for classification and regression in supervised learning.
+K-nearest neighbors (KNN) algorithm is used for classification and regression in [[supervised learning]].
 - It is a *data similarity-based* algorithm, as ==it assigns a class or value to an unknown point based on the K closest point==s in the training dataset.

 ---